wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 <a name="Functions"></a>

 ## Azure Functions

+Azure Functions is a hosting service that handles putting code onto a VM and executing it.

 Function apps do just one thing well, so scaling can be precise and dynamic.
 A simplified programming model.